Farshad-Shirani/2025-FS-BGF-Wiggles/README.md

 - The code in the folder `Climate Change_Upslope` is associated with Figures 4 and 5 in the paper.

-- The code in the folder `Climate Change_Downstreem` is associated with Figure 6 in the paper.
+- The code in the folder `Climate Change_Downslope` is associated with Figure 6 in the paper.